womeimingzi11/rdaWithStep/README.md

 rdaWithStep is hosted at [Shinyapps.io](https://hanchen.shinyapps.io/rdaWithStep/).

-## Wha is RDA with step selection?
+## What is RDA with step selection?

 Briefly, the Monte Carlo permutation tests followed by backward, forward or bothward selection were used to determine which variable was contained in each variable set.